wasdthedebugger/trixy/README.md

 ## Security

 Since Trixy is still in development, she cannot always be trusted to run commands.
 There is a secure mode that you can enable while setting up Trixy.
 This will make Trixy ask you if you want to run a command before running it.
-To enable secure mode, type `secure` when Trixy asks you for a command.
+To enable secure mode, type `y` when Trixy asks you if you want to enable secure mode.

-If you want to run secure mode on a specific command, type `secure` before the command.
-For example, if you want to run `mkdir test` in secure mode, type `secure mkdir test`.

 ## Examples